by Melissa Mesku

 On a spring afternoon last May, Jurij Lozić and Luka Piškorič were in downtown Ljubljana, Slovenia, doing a live demo of Musguard, a rollable bicycle fender that Lozić had just launched on Kickstarter.
-While chatting with a group of helmeted cyclists, out of the corner of his eye Piškorič thought he recognized someone across the street at a café.
-Lozić and Piškorič shot each other a look that confirmed it: it was one of Slovenia’s most internationally known personages, “rockstar philosopher” Slavoj Žižek.
+While chatting with a group of helmeted cyclists, someone across the street caught Piškorič’s eye.
+Piškorič and Lozić shot each other a look that confirmed it: it was one of Slovenia’s most internationally known personages, “rockstar philosopher” Slavoj Žižek.

-They grabbed a Musguard and went over to see if he would sign it. Žižek scrawled his signature on it and Luka snapped a photo of the impromptu celebrity endorsement.
-He immediately put it up on Facebook.
-Before the day was through, the photo had reached 5000 people and their campaign hit a tipping point.
+They grabbed a Musguard and ran over to see if he would sign it. Žižek scrawled his signature on it and Luka snapped a photo of the impromptu celebrity endorsement.
+He immediately put it up on Facebook, and before the day was through, the photo had reached 5000 people.
+Their campaign had hit its tipping point.

 They may have gotten lucky with the celebrity snapshot.
-But Musguard’s success had more than mere luck going for it.
-The campaign raised over 4x their funding goal, and the product is now carried by the Museum of Modern Art store.
-As Lozić’s first campaign, it was pretty impressive.
-But it’s just another success story for the coworking team at Poligon Creative Centre’s Crowdfunding Lab.
+The campaign raised over 4 times their funding goal, and the product is now carried by the Museum of Modern Art store.
+But Musguard’s success had more than mere luck going for it: it had the backing of Poligon Creative Centre’s Crowdfunding Lab.

 Poligon Creative Centre in Ljubljana, Slovenia, is a coworking space, makerspace, and home to the Slovenia Crowdfunding Initiative.
-This triple-threat, headed by co-founder Luka Piškorič, has consistently produced some of the most successful Kickstarter crowdfunding campaigns to come out of coworking, with some campaigns raising more than 20x their goal.
-The team behind it was not made of professional crowdfunders, but a group of coworkers who were already part of Poligon.
-After 10 successful campaigns, they have become experts in their own right.
+This triple-threat, headed by co-founder Luka Piškorič, has consistently produced some of the most successful Kickstarter crowdfunding campaigns to come out of coworking, with some campaigns raising more than 20 times their goal.
+The team behind it is not made of professional crowdfunders, but a group of coworkers who were already part of Poligon.
+After 10 successful campaigns, they have now become experts in their own right.

 I’d been playing email tag with Piškorič for weeks so he could tell us more.
 In April he was on his way to Zagreb for Design Week.
 In May, Germany.
 He’s been all over Europe lecturing on how coworking spaces can serve as a home base for crowdfunding campaigns.
 Then when he got back home he hosted a crowdfunding conference at Poligon.
 And yet it’s not the combination of coworking and crowdfunding that drives him.
 Piškorič is on a mission to help coworking spaces be more deliberate about creating economic value for their members.

 We finally met, and worked to create New Worker Magazine’s guide to turning your coworking space into a crowdfunding powerhouse.
-But it’s the juicier parts of the story that we bring you here.
+But it’s the more interesting parts of the backstory that we bring you here.

 In 2011, Piškorič and cofounder Eva Perčič had the ingredients for a thriving coworking community.
 They knew plenty of freelancers, artists, and startups from having worked at a social and market research firm.
-And the community was growing, thanks to an economic situation that increased the number of independent workers as it decreased their opportunities.
+And the community was growing due to an economic situation that increased the number of independent workers as it decreased their opportunities.

 By 2012 they didn’t have a space or a business model.
 Instead, during Global Jelly Week, they launched the Slovenia Coworking Initiative to help promote coworking as a viable solution for the growing ranks of independent workers in their country of 2 million.
-Their temporary meeting that space for the week came through a collaborative relationship they struck up with KinoŠiška, an old cinema turned modern centre for urban culture.
+Their temporary meeting space that the week came through a collaborative relationship they struck up with KinoŠiška, an old cinema turned modern center for urban culture.

 When it became evident that the relationship was beneficial for both sides, the center decided to be a regular host for their coworking sessions.
 Having a temporary home enabled the nascent Poligon community to meet once a week for the next two years, during which they organized events, workshops, lectures, established Slovenian Sharing Day (currently in its third year), and ostensibly got some coworking done.